JeremieRodon/lambda-appsync/README.md

 Please review our contributing guidelines before submitting pull requests.

-### Development
+### Git Hooks

 This project uses git hooks to ensure code quality.
-The hooks are automatically installed when you enter the development shell using `nix develop` or `direnv allow`.
+The hooks are automatically installed when you enter a development shell using `nix flakes` and `direnv`.

-### Git Hooks

 The following checks are run before each commit:
 - Code formatting (cargo fmt)
-- Linting (clippy)
+- Linting (cargo clippy)
+- Doc generation (cargo doc)
-- Tests
+- Tests (cargo test)

 If any of these checks fail, the commit will be aborted.
 Fix the issues and try committing again.